 The problem with the wear process is that it is directly responsible for the loosening of implants, with subsequent renewed pain, loss of bone, and possible catastrophic failure of the whole joint.
 During normal activities millions of tiny polyethylene wear particles are liberated from the socket into the joint.
 The body's defence cells take up these particles and the cells become activated to erode bone as they cannot tell the difference between wear particles and bacteria.
 Over time, this can gradually destroy the foundations to which the implants are fixed, causing loosening.
 It therefore follows that if polyethylene wear debris and can be excluded from hip replacements and the implants are effectively fixed to the host skeleton, then in theory one has a hip replacement that doesn't wear out or loosen.

-Fortunately, materials used in hip replacements have developed since Charnley’s first implants and modern hip replacements can now meet the needs of younger active patients.
+Fortunately, materials used in hip replacements have evolved and modern hip replacements can now meet the needs of younger active patients.
 Ceramic on ceramic (CoC) bearing surfaces wear out at a tiny fraction of the rate of metal on plastic hip replacements and therefore they may not wear out in the patient’s lifetime.
 Ceramic hip replacements also have bigger heads without increasing socket size, thereby improving range of motion and stability in the hip.
 Ceramic bearings are attached to the skeleton without using bone cement since the bearings themselves are attached to titanium implants.
 These have a special coating into which bone grows directly, thereby fusing the implant directly with the bone.
 These advances mean we no longer need to consider hip replacement as a last resort but as a safe, predictable one-off procedure, which returns people to a normal pain-free life.
-Modern hip replacements also allow patients to return to most recreational sporting activities including cycling, golf, skiing, tennis and swimming.
+Modern hip replacements also allow patients to return to most recreational sporting activities including cycling, golf, skiing, tennis, swimming, martial arts and some running.
 As well as improvements in the implants themselves, there have also been great advances in the operation itself.
 Modern instruments have allowed hip replacements to be performed through smaller incisions with lower blood loss and a shorter hospital stay.